 Bagan – Flight to Heho – Train to KalawDay 8

 Morning flight to Heho.
 Then, drive to Kalaw or take a train to Kalaw (train departs at 9:20 am).
 Arrive in Kalaw and transfer to your hotel for check-in.
 Enjoy your free day at leisure.

 Kalaw – Htee Tein Trek – Overnight in monasteryDay 9

-After lunch you visit Hinkhagone, a Palaung village.
+After lunch, you’ll visit Hinkhagone, a Palaung village.
 The path goes up and down and along the way, you will see plantations for tea leaves, coffee, cordial leaves, mustard, ginger, malt rice, cabbage, cauliflower and sesame.
-Late afternoon you will arrive in Teetain, a typical Pao village.
+Late afternoon, you will arrive in Teetain, a typical Pao village.
 We will see a lot of native plants along this way especially Ginger.
 Dinner and overnight in the village.

 Overnight in Monastery

 Htee Tein – Trek to Than Daung – Inle LakeDay 10